ahmu83/wp-plugin-boilerplate/README.md

-# wp-plugin-boilerplate
+# WP Plugin Boilerplate

-WP Plugin Boilerplate
+This is a simple WordPress plugin boilerplate that can be used to start off a WordPress plugin project